lukasbach/markbase/sample/admonitions.md

 > Critical content demanding immediate user attention due to potential risks.

 > [!CAUTION]
 > Negative potential consequences of an action.

+> [!CAUTION]
+> Negative potential consequences of an action.
+>
+> Negative potential consequences of an action.